Benchmarking discrete truncated Wigner approximation and neural network quantum states with the exact dynamics in a Rydberg atomic chain: Setup and Model

 \section{Setup and Model}

 We consider a chain of atoms with lattice spacing $d$ as shown in Figure~\ref{fig:0}.
-For each atom, the electronic ground state $|g\rangle$ is coupled to a Rydberg state $|e\rangle$ with a detuning $\Delta$ and a Rabi frequency $\Omega$.
+The electronic ground state $|g\rangle$ of each atom is coupled to a Rydberg state $|e\rangle$ with a detuning $\Delta$ and a Rabi frequency $\Omega$.
 In the frozen gas limit, the system is described by the Hamiltonian ($\hbar=1$):